 I know a guy who claims that he can’t sleep because every night he’s up considering every stupid thing he’s ever done in life.
 I don’t mean bad things, though I suspect all of that is lurking there too.
 I mean he agonizes over every personal failure and embarrassment while he lays around trying to get forty winks.

 Again: You’re not special.
 Everyone makes mistakes.
-In fact, mistakes of the kind you’re beating yourself up for are so common that there’s a good chance other people didn’t even notice them.
+In fact, mistakes of the kind you’re beating yourself up for is so common that there’s a good chance other people didn’t even notice them.
 If they did, there’s a good chance they were forgotten long ago.
 Even if they aren’t, I’m willing to bet a mint that you’re spending way more time going over your foibles than anyone else does.

 Let it go.
 You’re not special.
 Mistakes are part of how we become better men.
 So accept this.
 Stop beating yourself up for the foibles of the past.
 Start changing yourself to be a better man.
 Let your history be just that — history.